semaphoreci/semaphore/docs/docs/using-semaphore/openid.md

 You can use [gcloud](https://cloud.google.com/sdk/gcloud) to set up and configure the connection between Google Cloud and Semaphore.
 See the [Google Cloud Identity Federation documentation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation#oidc_1) for more details.

-To configure OIDC identity provider in GCP, you will perform the following actions:
+To configure OIDC identity provider in GCP, you will perform the following actions.

 <details>
 <summary>Step 1: Create a new identity pool</summary>